 Disguise Three: "I am part of an elite group that makes me better than others.
 Because I am part of a particular church, political party, nationality, profession, school, sports team, neighborhood or whatever, I have increased my value to be more than those who aren't in this group."

 This is not the same thing as school spirit or rooting for the Dodgers.
-This sort of pride causes people to believe that they've secured their value by being in this group, and that others' primary problem is that they aren't in this group.
+This sort of pride causes people to believe that they've secured their value or security by being apart of this group.
+They believe that others' primary problem is that they aren't in this group.
 The group provides these people safety and assurance.
 "I'm okay because I'm on the inside."
 This kind of pride is commonly associated with Enneagram sixes.

 The cure to this kind of pride is to trust that God alone protects, provides, and gives us strength in difficult situations.
 No group of people can do this.
 Those outside our group need not feel like a threat to us so long as we cling to God as our source of courage and identity.